-Last Updated on September 6, 2023 by April | Dreaming in French
+Last Updated on January 6, 2024 by April Verge

-Where is Marseille located?
+Where Is Marseille Located?

 Marseille is the capital of the historic region of Provence in Southern France.
 Marseille is the oldest city in the Hexagone and the oldest seaside city in the world.
 It is located in the Bouches-du-Rhône department, which is part of the Provence–Alpes–Côte d’Azur region.

-Why visit Marseille?
+Why Visit Marseille?

 Known in English as Marseilles, or Marseille in French, Marseille is the second most populated city in France after Paris.
 If you count the surrounding urban areas, Marseille would be ranked third after Lyon.